 In order to expedite the process, you should have certain documents ready before applying for a loan.

-Here’s just some of what you’ll need to apply for a small business administration loan:
+Here’s just some of what you’ll need to apply for an SBA Loan: